krerkkiat/acm-cs-survival-guide/servers.rst

 The list of the names can be obtain by go to `this page <http://ace.cs.ohio.edu/>`_.
 Then you click on the "EECS Machine and services status pages".
 Browser will prompt you to sign in, but you can just leave both fields blank.
-When you logged in, click on "Hosts" on the sidebar will give you the liist of name of the server.
+When you logged in, click on "Hosts" on the sidebar will give you the list of name of the server.

 This list contains some other servers as well.
 The actual servers are prefixed with any of the following.